Associate Clinical Professor

 Mobile, AL 36688

 Dr. McCoy currently practices as a clinical pharmacy specialist at the USA Mobile Diagnostic Center at the Commons internal medicine clinic in Mobile, Alabama.
-At this practice site, Dr. McCoy practices in an interprofessional collaborative environment, providing education and management for patients with diabetes, hypertension, dyslipidemia, and cardiovascular risk reduction.
-Her research is also focused in these areas, with research projects evaluating the impact of pharmacist management on diabetes control in an interdisciplinary setting, pharmacist management of insulin pumps, and adherence to cardiovascular guideline recommendations.
+At this practice site, Dr. McCoy practices in an interprofessional collaborative environment, providing education and management for people with diabetes, hypertension, dyslipidemia, and other chronic conditions.
+Her research is focused in the cardiometabolic realm, with research projects evaluating the impact of pharmacist management on diabetes control in an interdisciplinary setting, pharmacist management of insulin pumps, and adherence to cardiovascular guideline recommendations, and in scholarship of teaching and learning.